Sarwarhridoy4/youvideo-downloader/readme.md

 ## Features

 - Download YouTube videos by specifying the URL.
+- Support Facebook and maybe others platform Also.(Youtube and Facebook Tested)
 - Choose from multiple available video/audio formats.
 - Select output folder to save downloads.
 - Real-time progress bar showing download and conversion progress.